emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

 There are tips and tricks for that perfect brief, but people are not robots and clients not programmers.
 Sorry folks, humans are involved in this process. **Most of the time I try to provide a WIP brief.** This helps to offer a preview on what's coming, ask for any missing info and allow time for scope conversations.
 The latter is super important, as you will then know how they understood the project to run.

-Within a project, there is a rebrief the brief phase.
+Within a project, there is a rebrief-the-brief phase.
 This can be called many things from immerse to understand.
 It generally means the brief will be read, supplemental insights used and a first approach presented. **Within a rebrief as a client, I am looking for clarity of idea, something interesting and project enthusiasm.** In a way, it's like a first date after texting back and forth for a couple of weeks.

 ## Remember how cultures have different bargaining traditions?